jtfairbank/Milkshake/README.md

  5. Git Hooks documentation available in `githooks/README.md`
  6. [TODOs](https://github.com/jtfairbank/Milkshake/issues)

 Structure
 ------------------------------------------------------------
-The project's layout is designed to seperate each area of the site:
+The project's layout is designed to seperate each area of the site.
+Specifically, the development, production, and testing areas are all distinct.

   * `src/` - Source code laid out in seperate, modular files.
-      - `src/` - the root contains webpages
-      - `src/dynamic` - server side code (api's, templates, ...)
-      - `src/static` - client side code (js, css, data, images, ...)
       - `src/lib` - third party resources (libraries, images, ...)
+      - `src/common` - custom code shared across applications
+      - `src/app-strawberry` - a template app that lays out the expected structure.
+Each application folder contains app specific code, including the webpages themselves.

   * `build/` - Transformed and minimized source code files, ready to be served in a production environment.
 The post-build directory structure will mimic that of `src/`, although individual files may have been concetenated or otherwise altered.

   * `test/` - Unit and integration tests.

+Milkshake is setup to handle multiple related applications.
+For example, you could have your app and a promotional site within `src/`, with libraries stored in `src/lib/` and common files stored in `src/common/`.
+Its def a bit inspired by [django](https://www.djangoproject.com/).

 Setup
 ------------------------------------------------------------